hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - role of Umbrella Roaming installed on an endpoint: to ensure that assets are secure from malicious links <span style="color: #bb6600;">on and off the corporate network</span>
   - endpoint solution protects a user from a phishing attack: <span style="color: #bb6600;">AnyConnect w/ Umbrella Roaming module</span>
   - wildcards and destination list: <span style="color: #bb6600;">asterisk (`*`) not supported</span> for wildcard
-  - the role of Cisco Umbrella Roaming when it is installed on an endpoint: <span style="color: #bb6600;">to ensure that assets are secure from malicious links on and off the corporate network</span>

 - Umbrella virtual appliances (VAs)